mansueli/supa_queue/README.md

  - `consumer_function` this is the URL of the Edge Function that will consume the tasks.
 ## License

-This extension is provided under the [license](LICENSE.md) included in this repository.
+This extension is provided under the [license](https://github.com/mansueli/supa_queue/blob/master/LICENSE) included in the repository.

 ## Contributing